hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 7 Build a Dashboard

 This dashboard receives data from the connected devices, especially from some sensors.
-You can also start these sensors and take images to see what is going on around the house.

 ![Dashboard](images/SH_Dashboard.png)